Tuesday, July 19, 2016

 Feeling content, we returned to Yvonne's place and its communal swimming pool.
 Her neighbors were all very nice.
 An older couple next door babysat Dumpling, who was fond of their cat.
 The cat would come scratch/meow at Yvonne's door when it wanted to play with Dumpling.
 How cute!

 While lounging at the pool, Yvonne whined about why she lacked a boyfriend.
 Recently, she ended a relationship with her sexy boyfriend, who was also her coworker.
-Seen below, she let him generously pay for their vacation to The Maldives (which is part of the Commonwealth, headed by Queen Elizabeth) before she broke-up with him.
+Seen below, she let him generously pay for their vacation to The Maldives (an archipelago-nation that is part of the Commonwealth, headed by Queen Elizabeth) before she broke-up with him.

 Next, she instantly began dating a hunk who was a welder, but that fizzled.